Kate028/Web-Scraping/README.md

 One challenge is variety.
 Every website is different.
 While you’ll encounter general structures that tend to repeat themselves, each website is unique and will need its own personal treatment if you want to extract the information that’s relevant to you.

 Another challenge is durability.
 Websites constantly change.
-Say you’ve built a shiny new web scraper that automatically cherry-picks precisely what you want from your resource of interest.
-The first time you run your script, it works flawlessly.
-But when you run the same script only a short while later, you run into a discouraging and lengthy stack of tracebacks!

 This is a realistic scenario, as many websites are in active development.
 Once the site’s structure has changed, your scraper might not be able to navigate the sitemap correctly or find the relevant information.
 The good news is that many changes to websites are small and incremental, so you’ll likely be able to update your scraper with only minimal adjustments.